Sofitel Legend Metropole Hanoi

 Looking for somewhere to stay that has been a prominent fixture in the Old Quarter of Hanoi for over 100 years?
 A place that has welcomed esteemed guests from around the world including playwrights, actors, film stars, musicians, heads of state and ambassadors?
 Look no further than Sofitel Legend Metropole Hanoi, recognised as one of the finest hotels in South East Asia and often referred to as one of ‘The Grand Dames’ of hotels.
-This place has some serious history and a level of service and style to match.

 The pool and Bamboo Bar are located in the centre of the hotel, in an outdoor space which, like other areas of the hotel, remind you of a colonial time which has passed by.
 It’s the perfect place to escape the heat and bustle of the city outside but also has its own unique and interesting history.